stmayne/custom_labels_lab/README.md

-SPDX-FileCopyrightText: 2021 Amazon.com, Inc. <primary@amazon.com>
+SPDX-FileCopyrightText: Copyright Amazon.com Inc. or its affiliates.

 SPDX-License-Identifier: MIT